 There are restrictions in visuals when connecting to SAP HANA using DirectQuery (treat as multi-dimensional source):

-- No aggregation of columns: It's not possible to change the aggregation for a column on a visual, and it is always Do Not Summarize.
+- No aggregation of columns: It's not possible to change the aggregation for a column on a visual, and it's always Do Not Summarize.

 Treat SAP HANA as a relational source

-When choosing to connect to SAP HANA as a relational source, some additional flexibility becomes available.
+When choosing to connect to SAP HANA as a relational source, some extra flexibility becomes available.
 For example, you can create calculated columns, include data from multiple SAP HANA views, and create relationships between the resulting tables.
-However, there are differences from the behavior when treating SAP HANA as a multidimensional source, particularly when the SAP HANA view contains non-additive measures (for example, distinct counts, or averages, rather than simple sums) and related to the efficiency of the queries that are run against SAP HANA.
+However, there are differences from the behavior when treating SAP HANA as a multidimensional source, particularly when the SAP HANA view contains non-additive measures, for example, distinct counts, or averages, rather than simple sums, and related to the efficiency of the queries that are run against SAP HANA.

 It's useful to start by clarifying the behavior of a relational source such as SQL Server, when the query defined in Get Data or Power Query Editor performs an aggregation.
 In the example that follows, a query defined in Power Query Editor returns the average price by ProductID.

-If the data is being imported into Power BI (versus using DirectQuery), the following would result:
+If the data is being imported into Power BI versus using DirectQuery, the following situation would result:

-- In a visual, any subsequent aggregation (such as Sum, Average, Min, others) is performed over that imported data.
-For example, including AveragePrice on a visual will use the Sum aggregate by default, and would return the sum over the AveragePrice for each ProductID – which in this example case would be 13.67.
-The same applies to any alternative aggregate function (such as Min, Average, so on) used on the visual.
+- In a visual, any subsequent aggregation, such as Sum, Average, Min, and others, is performed over that imported data.
+For example, including AveragePrice on a visual uses the Sum aggregate by default, and would return the sum over the AveragePrice for each ProductID, in this example, 13.67.
+The same applies to any alternative aggregate function, such as Min or Average, used on the visual.
 For example, Average of AveragePrice returns the average of 6.66, 4 and 3, which equates to 4.56, and not the average of Price on the six records in the underlying table, which is 5.17.

-Given the same query, logically exactly the same data is presented to the reporting layer – even though the data is not actually imported.
+Given the same query, logically exactly the same data is presented to the reporting layer – even though the data isn't actually imported.

-In a visual, any subsequent aggregation (Sum, Average, Min, others) is again performed over that logical table from the query.
+In a visual, any subsequent aggregation, such as Sum, Average, and Min, is again performed over that logical table from the query.
 And again, a visual containing Average of AveragePrice returns the same 4.56.

-The equivalent of the SQL Server example above is that there is a SAP HANA view containing ID, ProductID, DepotID, and measures including AveragePrice, defined in the view as Average of Price.
+The equivalent of the previous SQL Server example is that there's an SAP HANA view containing ID, ProductID, DepotID, and measures including AveragePrice, defined in the view as Average of Price.

-If in the Get Data experience, the selections made were for ProductID and the AveragePrice measure, then that is defining a query over the view, requesting that aggregate data (in the earlier example, for simplicity pseudo-SQL is used that doesn’t match the exact syntax of SAP HANA SQL).
+If in the Get Data experience, the selections made were for ProductID and the AveragePrice measure, then that is defining a query over the view, requesting that aggregate data.
+In the earlier example, for simplicity pseudo-SQL is used that doesn’t match the exact syntax of SAP HANA SQL.
 Then any further aggregations defined in a visual are further aggregating the results of such a query.
-Again, as described above for SQL Server, this applies both for the Import and DirectQuery case.
-In the DirectQuery case, the query from Get Data or Power Query Editor will be used in a subselect within a single query sent to SAP HANA, and thus it is not actually the case that all the data would be read in, prior to aggregating further.
+Again, as described previously for SQL Server, this result applies both for the Import and DirectQuery case.
+In the DirectQuery case, the query from Get Data or Power Query Editor are used in a subselect within a single query sent to SAP HANA, and thus it isn't actually the case that all the data would be read in, prior to aggregating further.

 All of these considerations and behaviors necessitate the following important considerations when using DirectQuery over SAP HANA:

-In Get Data or Power Query Editor, only the required columns should be included to retrieve the necessary data, reflecting the fact that the result will be a query, that must be a reasonable query that can be sent to SAP HANA.
-For example, if dozens of columns were selected, with the thought that they might be needed on subsequent visuals, then even for DirectQuery a simple visual will mean the aggregate query used in the subselect will contain those dozens of columns, which will generally perform poorly.
+In Get Data or Power Query Editor, only the required columns should be included to retrieve the necessary data, reflecting the fact that the result is a query that must be a reasonable query that can be sent to SAP HANA.
+For example, if dozens of columns were selected, with the thought that they might be needed on subsequent visuals, then even for DirectQuery a simple visual means the aggregate query used in the subselect contains those dozens of columns, which generally perform poorly.

-Let's look at an example.
-In the following example, selecting five columns (CalendarQuarter, Color, LastName, ProductLine, SalesOrderNumber) in the Get Data dialog, along with the measure OrderQuantity, will mean that later creating a simple visual containing the Min OrderQuantity will result in the following SQL query to SAP HANA.
+In the following example, selecting five columns (CalendarQuarter, Color, LastName, ProductLine, SalesOrderNumber) in the Get Data dialog, along with the measure OrderQuantity, means that later creating a simple visual containing the Min OrderQuantity results in the following SQL query to SAP HANA.
 The shaded is the subselect, containing the query from Get Data / Power Query Editor.
-If this subselect gives a high cardinality result, then the resulting SAP HANA performance will likely be poor.
+If this subselect gives a high cardinality result, then the resulting SAP HANA performance is likely to be poor.

 Because of this behavior, we recommend the items selected in Get Data or Power Query Editor be limited to those items that are needed, while still resulting in a reasonable query for SAP HANA.

-For both approaches to connecting to SAP HANA, recommendations for using DirectQuery also apply to SAP HANA, particularly those related to ensuring good performance.
-These recommendations are described in detail in the article using DirectQuery in Power BI.
+For both approaches to connecting to SAP HANA, recommendations for using DirectQuery also apply to SAP HANA, particularly recommendations related to ensuring good performance.
+For more information, see using DirectQuery in Power BI.

 Considerations and limitations

-The following list describes all SAP HANA features that are not fully supported, or features that behave differently when using Power BI.
+The following list describes all SAP HANA features that aren't fully supported, or features that behave differently when using Power BI.

-- Parent Child Hierarchies - Parent child hierarchies will not be visible in Power BI.
-This is because Power BI accesses SAP HANA using the SQL interface, and parent child hierarchies cannot be fully accessed via SQL.
+- Parent Child Hierarchies: Parent child hierarchies aren't visible in Power BI.
+This fact is because Power BI accesses SAP HANA using the SQL interface, and parent child hierarchies can't be fully accessed by using SQL.

-- Other hierarchy metadata - The basic structure of hierarchies is displayed in Power BI, however some hierarchy metadata (such as controlling the behavior of ragged hierarchies) will have no effect.
-Again, this is due to the limitations imposed by the SQL interface.
+- Other hierarchy metadata: The basic structure of hierarchies is displayed in Power BI, however some hierarchy metadata, such as controlling the behavior of ragged hierarchies, have no effect.
+Again, this fact is due to the limitations imposed by the SQL interface.

-- Connection using SSL - You can connect using Import and multi-dimensional with SSL, buy cannot connect to SAP HANA instances configured to use SSL for the relational connector.
+- Connection using SSL: You can connect using Import and multi-dimensional with TLS, but can't connect to SAP HANA instances configured to use TLS for the relational connector.

-- Support for Attribute views - Power BI can connect to Analytic and Calculation views, but cannot connect directly to Attribute views.
+- Support for Attribute views: Power BI can connect to Analytic and Calculation views, but can't connect directly to Attribute views.

-- Support for Catalog objects - Power BI cannot connect to Catalog objects.
+- Support for Catalog objects: Power BI can't connect to Catalog objects.

-- Change to Variables after publish - You cannot change the values for any SAP HANA variables directly in the Power BI service, after the report is published.
+- Change to Variables after publish: You can't change the values for any SAP HANA variables directly in the Power BI service, after the report is published.

 The following list describes all known issues when connecting to SAP HANA (DirectQuery) using Power BI.

-SAP HANA issue when query for Counters, and other measures - Incorrect data is returned from SAP HANA if connecting to an Analytical View, and a Counter measure and some other ratio measure, are included in the same visual.
-This is covered by SAP Note 2128928 (Unexpected results when query a Calculated Column and a Counter).
-The ratio measure will be incorrect in this case.
+SAP HANA issue when query for Counters, and other measures: Incorrect data is returned from SAP HANA if connecting to an Analytical View, and a Counter measure and some other ratio measure, are included in the same visual.
+This issue is covered by SAP Note 2128928 (Unexpected results when query a Calculated Column and a Counter).
+The ratio measure is incorrect in this case.

-Multiple Power BI columns from single SAP HANA column - For some calculation views, where a SAP HANA column is used in more than one hierarchy, SAP HANA exposes this as two separate attributes.
-This results in two columns being created in Power BI.
+Multiple Power BI columns from single SAP HANA column: For some calculation views, where an SAP HANA column is used in more than one hierarchy, SAP HANA exposes the column as two separate attributes.
+This approach results in two columns being created in Power BI.
 Those columns are hidden by default, however, and all queries involving the hierarchies, or the columns directly, behave correctly.